-This is the first in a series of three courses related to the acute pain management of patients during the perioperative period.
-This course focuses on key aspects of acute surgical pain assessment and management, incorporating non-allopathic and pharmacological interventions within the context of legal, ethical, and professional standards.
-Physiological aspects of pain are examined to direct assessment and evaluate pain management interventions.
-Alternative strategies to reduce pain are explored in situations where initial interventions are ineffective.
+This is the first in a series of five courses related to the perioperative management of pain.
+This course focuses on key aspects of acute surgical pain, including micro and functional neuroanatomy, the pathophysiology of pain, and neuromuscular assessment.
+Physiological aspects of pain are examined through direct clinical assessment and pain management interventions within the context of legal, ethical, and professional standards.
+Non-allopathic strategies to reduce pain are explored in situations where initial interventions are ineffective as well as the cultural and spiritual aspects of pain.